alkhasov/learn/javascript/README.md

 #### 09 ¬ Regular Expressions

-Powerful and painful, hate because I can't quickly write regexp that I want, love when regexp work extaclty like to need.
+Powerful and painful.
+Hate when can't quickly write regexp that I want, love when regexp work extaclty like I need.